TatKhachatryan/Apple-Podcasts-Dashboard/README.md

 # Apple-Podcasts-Dashboard

-This project provides an interactive dashboard built with Plotly Dash for exploring Apple Podcasts data.
-The dashboard offers a comprehensive overview of podcasts across various categories.
+This project is a web-based dashboard application built with Plotly Dash.
+The dashboard provides insightful visualizations and data about Apple Podcasts, including categories, top podcasts, and detailed podcast listings.
+The application offers interactive features and data download options to enhance user experience.

 ## **Key Features:**
 * **Podcast Category Distribution:** Visualizes the number of podcasts in each category using a bar chart.